Since Instagram’s creation, it has become one of the most used social media platforms for sharing photos.

 3. Post Branded, Visually-Appealing Content

-Just like your business card, logo, brand fonts, and website, you'll want to make sure your Instagram photos reflect your brand.
+Just like your business card, logo, brand fonts, and website, you'll want to make sure your Instagram posts reflect your brand.
 Remaining consistent with your content will help establish a sense of trust, knowledge, and experience in real estate.

 If you don't have experience taking high-quality photos of your listings, consider having a photographer take a few photos for you.
 If this is not an option, try and take photos where there is adequate lighting and use the same filter on each photo to give your Instagram a consistent look and feel.